Tuesday, April 26, 2011

 Delving in Details

+In crafting a narrative extensive emphasis can be placed on sculpting believable worlds from the nothingness of a blank page.
+A single flaw and the magic is gone, the story fades, dies.
 Often a writer will build their world upon the structure of our own.
 An decisive and easy way to draw in an audience is to give them something that is familiar.
 A great many writers use this tactic so they can draw on what they know and give their audience something to relate to immediately.
-Through this method, a writer can focus their attention on building the story without much care to where it takes place in the world.
+Through this method, a writer can focus their attention on building the...

 Tuesday, April 19, 2011